MichaelOdumosu57/Facebook_Project/README.md

 #### Authorization
 * If the user fails several times, log them out
-* if the user is logged in send them to the homepage
+* if the user is logged in send them to the